camunda/camunda-docs/docs/components/zeebe/deployment-guide/interceptors.md

     # allows specifying multiple interceptors
     interceptors:

-      # determines the interception order
-      0:
-        # identifier, can be used for debugging
+      - # identifier, can be used for debugging
         id: logging-interceptor

         # name of our ServerInterceptor implementation
         # this must be the fully qualified name of the class
-        className: LoggingInterceptor
+        className: io.camunda.zeebe.example.LoggingInterceptor

         # path to the fat JAR, can be absolute or relative
         jarPath: /tmp/LoggingInterceptor.jar

-      # you can add additional interceptors by numbering them
+      # you can add additional interceptors by listing them
-      1:
+      - id: ...
+        className: ...
-        ...
+        jarPath: ...
 ```

 Note, that multiple interceptors can be configured (i.e.
 `zeebe.gateway.interceptors` expects a list of interceptor configurations).
 The
-interception order index determines the order in which a call is intercepted by
+listing order determines the order in which a call is intercepted by the
-the different interceptors.
-Interceptors with a lower index always wrap an
+different interceptors.
+The first interceptor in the list wraps the second, etc.
-interceptor with a higher index.
-The interceptor at index 0 is thus the
+The first interceptor is thus the outermost interceptor.
+In other words, calls
-outermost interceptor.
-In other words, calls are intercepted first by the
+are intercepted first by the first listed interceptor, followed by the second
-interceptor at index 0, followed by the interceptor at index 1, etc.
+listed interceptor, etc.

+This configuration can also be provided using environment variables.
+You'll need
+to provide an index for the interceptor in the variable name, to distinguish the
+ordering of the different interceptors.
+For example, to configure the
+`className` of the first interceptor use:
+`zeebe_gateway_interceptors_0_className`.
+Likewise, a second interceptor's
+`jarPath` can be configured using `zeebe_gateway_interceptors_1_jarPath`.

 ## Troubleshooting
 Here we describe a few common errors.
 Hopefully, this will help you recognize